jroehl/google-sheet-cli/docs/data.md

   DATA  The data to be used as a JSON string - nested array [["1", "2", "3"]]

 OPTIONS
-  -h, --help                           show CLI help -r, --rawOutput                      Get the raw output as a JSON string -s, --spreadsheetId=spreadsheetId    (required) ID of the spreadsheet to use -t, --worksheetTitle=worksheetTitle  (required) Title of the worksheet to use --minCol=minCol                      [default: 1] The optional starting col of the operation --minRow=minRow                      [default: 1] The optional starting row of the operation
+  -h, --help                               show CLI help -r, --rawOutput                          Get the raw output as a JSON string -s, --spreadsheetId=spreadsheetId        (required) ID of the spreadsheet to use -t, --worksheetTitle=worksheetTitle      (required) Title of the worksheet to use -v, --valueInputOption=valueInputOption  [default: RAW] The style of the input ("RAW" or "USER_ENTERED") --minCol=minCol                          [default: 1] The optional starting col of the operation --minRow=minRow                          [default: 1] The optional starting row of the operation

 EXAMPLE
   $ gsheet data:update --spreadsheetId=<spreadsheetId> --worksheetTitle=<worksheetTitle> --data='[["1", "2", "3"]]'